-Soon after EASA AD 2016-0103-E was issued, a second preliminary report from the investigation board indicated metallurgical findings of fatigue and surface degradation in the outer race of a second stage planet gear of the MGB epicyclic module.
+After EASA AD 2016-0103-E was issued, a second preliminary report from the investigation board indicated metallurgical findings of fatigue and surface degradation in the outer race of a second stage planet gear of the MGB epicyclic module.
 At that time, it could not be determined whether that was a contributing factor to the accident, or a subsequent failure of another origin.
 Prompted by these findings, pending further investigation to determine the root cause(s) of the reported damage, EASA decided, as an additional precautionary measure, to temporarily ground the fleet by issuing Emergency AD 2016-0104-E, prohibiting flight of all AS 332 L2 and EC 225 LP helicopters.

-Since that AD was issued, Airbus Helicopters (AH) have investigated possible accident contributory factors and determined that the likely cause relates to the rupture of the second stage planet gear, which was found with fatigue and surface degradation.
+After that AD was issued, the investigation determined that rupture of the second stage planet gear, which was found with fatigue and surface degradation, likely caused the accident.
 Although the root cause of this failure is still not fully understood, it involved cracking of the planet gear bearing outer race, some spalling and propagation of a crack into the rim of the gear, finally resulting in its rupture.

-There are two configurations of planet gear within the current type design.
-In depth review of the design and service data showed that one configuration has higher operating stress levels that result in more frequent events of spalling, associated with rolling contact fatigue, while the other exhibits better reliability behaviour.
-By limiting the type design to the gear configuration with lower stress levels and better reliability and specifying a reduced life limit, combined with more effective oil debris monitoring procedures and other operational controls, an acceptable level of safety can be restored.
+There were two approved configurations of the affected planet gear within the current type design.
+In depth review of the two designs and their service data showed that one planet gear configuration had higher operating stress levels that resulted in more frequent events of spalling, associated with rolling contact fatigue, while the other planet gear configuration exhibited better reliability behaviour.
+It was also determined that, by limiting the type design to the planet gear configuration which has demonstrated lower stress levels and better reliability and introducing a reduced life limit combined with more effective oil debris monitoring procedures, as well as other operational controls, an acceptable level of safety can be restored.

-Prompted by these determinations, AH issued AS332 Emergency Alert Service Bulletin (ASB) 63.00.83 and EC225 ASB 63A030 (single document at Revision 1), and AS332 Emergency ASB 05.01.07 and EC225 ASB 05A049 (single document at Revision 2), to introduce the necessary instructions to allow return to service.
+Prompted by these determinations, AH issued AS332 Emergency Alert Service Bulletin (ASB) 63.00.83 and EC225 ASB 63A030 (single document at Revision 1), and AS332 Emergency ASB 05.01.07 and EC225 ASB 05A049 (single document at Revision 2), to introduce the necessary instructions allowing helicopters to return to service.

-For the reasons described above, this AD ends the flight prohibition imposed by EASA Emergency AD 2016-0104-E, which is superseded, and requires accomplishment of the actions specified in the related AH service publications.
+Consequently, EASA issued AD 2016-0199 to end the flight prohibition imposed by EASA Emergency AD 2016-0104-E, which was superseded, and required accomplishment of the actions specified in the related AH service publications.
+This AD for return to service of the fleet was primarily based on the better performance of the low stress planet gear configuration and improved close monitoring procedures as derived from testing performed in the scope of the investigation.